kshitijsankesara/KNN-Classification-for-Iris-Species/README.md

-# KNN-Classification-for-Iris-Species
+# KNN-Classification-for-Iris-Species-and-Diabetes-Prediction

 &nbsp;
 ### 1. Introduction
 Here, I am working on a well-known Supervised Machine Learning algorithm known as KNN or k-Nearest Neighbors.
-I am using the Iris data set to build the kNN model.
+I'm building kNN model on two different data sets.
+One is the Iris data and another one is diabetes dataset.
 Iris data is a very popular data set for machine learning.
 Species variable is our target variable which we will predict using our model.
+For the second data, we have medical parameters and using that we have to classify patients with diabetes.

 ###### KNN:
 ![Screenshot](Screenshot.png)